 top of page

-Synthetic hydraulic fractures produced in Jell-O using a straw and colored syrup (left) and a natural one in the Touchet Beds (right) as sketched by R.L.
+Left and middle: A synthetic hydraulic fracture produced in Jell-O using a stainless steel straw and colored syrup.
+Right: A natural one in the Touchet Beds as it appeared to R.L.
 Lupher (1944).
-It doesn't take a huge force to generate hydraulic fractures.
+It doesn't take a huge amount of force to generate hydraulic fractures.
 The conditions just have to be right.
+Note the stair-stepped geometry of the single-fill dike in Jell-O. Stair-stepping in a homogenous medium is spontaneous.

 A disc-shaped, sand- and gravel-filled intrusion is fed from above by a slender conduit.
 This structure in the Touchet Beds (Missoula flood deposits) appears identical to hydraulic fractures produced with a straw in gelatin.
 Starbuck, WA.